Bishwasghimire-AA/mymarkdownexecrise/h4-ETAOIN.md

   * Known-plaintext attack: Where Cryptanalyst has ciphertext and corresponding plaintext.
   * Chosen-plaintext attack: Where Cryptanalyst chooses plaintext for encryption.
   * Adaptive-chosen-plaintext attack: A special case of chosen-plaintext attack with adaptive modifications.

+* Common cryptoanalytic attacks are kown-plaintext attacks and chosen-plaintext attacks.
+* Kerckhoffs's Assumption:
+    Secrecy should reside entirely in the key.

+    Assumes cryptanalysts have complete details of cryptographic algorithm and implementation.
+    Emphasizes the importance of peer review for security evaluation.

 ## Summary of Prensentation Video by Disobey Youtube Channel